terheyden/validation-extras/README.md

 }
 ```

-It's cleaner to separate the validation logic from the business logic:
+It's cleaner to separate the validation logic from the business logic,
+and the Jakarta Bean Validation framework allows us to do this:

 ```java
 // Same example with Validation: